- About Health Care Law

 Frequently Asked QuestionsAffordability

-1. Does reform lower health care costs or premiums?
+1. Does the health care law lower health care costs or premiums?

-2. As a young healthy adult, will my premiums be lower after reform?
+2. As a young healthy adult, will my premiums be lower after the law is implemented?

-The law says that an insurance company cannot set the premium for an older adult more than three times higher than the premium it charges a young adult.
+The health care law says that an insurance company cannot set the premium for an older adult at a cost that is more than three times higher than the premium it charges a young adult.
 In other words, the ratio of the older person’s premium to the young adult’s premium is 3:1.
-This would increase premiums for young adults by 35 percent, according to research by actuarial consultants Oliver Wyman, Inc. However, according to health care policy experts, the lowest workable ratio is 5:1.
+Some health care policy experts say the lowest workable ratio is 5:1.
+According to research by actuarial consultants Oliver Wyman, this provision probably will increase premiums for young adults.